Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 My preference goes to 2nd class bonus *Melgaroth* because it provides defense as wall as offense and it's easier to get a rare card than an expensive skill.
 Then 3rd class bonus *Dark sigil* is probably the most powerful and also provides defense, but harder to find the skill, plus it can also use *Melgaroth*.
 And finally 1st class bonus *Beast emperor [BEASTMAN]* doesn't provide much defense at all.
 You can also use *Melgaroth* but it would be expensive and you would be having too many attack cards IMO.

 What follows are some example of builds you can use for defense.
-Most of them I tested with 2nd class bonus but you can adapt them with other attack strategies.
+Most of them I tested with 2nd class bonus but you can adapt them with other class bonuses.
 Race builds tend to take more time to build because you need many cards to make them worth.
 Best decks usually ignore race synergies to build a good deck, and can transition to a race build if the right cards are offered.

 ### Race build: Ancients